 The Chromophobe RCC Grant provides $50,000 for one year of research, paid in a single installment.
 Requests for proposals are sent out to centers across the United States.
 To ensure scientific merit, proposals are judged by a review panel composed of physicians and scientists with applicable expertise.
 High priority is given to project innovation and potential clinical impact.
 The winning proposal is selected by a programmatic panel made up of patients and caregivers from the Chromophobe RCC community.

 The program was launched in 2021, with the first award announced in March 2022.
-The application period for new proposals will open again in November 2022.

 Donations to support this program can be made here.